josedeleon-analytics/vgchartz-sales-analysis/README.md

 - 🧠 **Critic score** and **platform count** predict sales but with low explanatory power
 - 🌍 **North America** is the dominant region in global video game sales
 - 📆 **Release year** is not a significant predictor of total sales

 ---

+## 💼 Relevance to Real-World Analytics

+This project simulates a real-world scenario where an analyst must assess what factors drive product performance across markets.
+The insights can inform:

+- Product launch strategy (e.g., platform count, timing)
+- Genre targeting for new game development
+- Regional marketing priorities
+- Predictive modeling of sales performance

+---